andrewthehan/pandemic/README.md

 - Normal + Normal =
   Each player receives 1 vaccine.
 However, connecting with the same person twice will not produce another vaccine.
 - Infected + Infected =
   Nothing happens.
+Even if the infected players have vaccines, players can only cure others if they are normal themselves.
 - Normal + Infected =
+  The normal player becomes infected.
 If the normal player has at least 1 vaccine, the infected player becomes cured and a vaccine is spent.
-Otherwise, the normal player becomes infected.

 ### Activate vaccine